os2loop/profile/modules/loop_notification/README.md

 * Provides an alter hook to alter the list of users who should receive messages on node add/edit and comment add.
 * Provides admin page for configuring notifications on content types.

+## Using SMTP and HTML mails

+If you're using the smtp module to send notification emails containing HTML, you must install the `htmlmail` module and then go to `/admin/config/system/mailsystem` and select `LoopNotificationHtmlMail` for both "Site-wide default MailSystemInterface class" and "Mime Mail module class".